 Work experience placements

 One or two work experience placements are available to Sixth Form students interested in a career in science.
-Please direct your enquiry to Grace Sim, Outreach Development Manager.
+Please direct your enquiry to our Outreach Team at firstname.lastname@example.org.

 To find out what work experience in this lab is like, here is a selection of reports from students in previous years:

 Please note that the Structure & Motion Laboratory is not the most suitable placement if you are interested in a career as a practising veterinary surgeon.